Voodoo Ray

-"Voodoo Ray" is the debut single by Gerald Simpson, recording under the name A Guy Called Gerald.
+"Voodoo Ray" is the debut single by British electronic musician Gerald Simpson, recording under the name A Guy Called Gerald.
 The single was released in the UK in 1988 on the 7" and 12" vinyl formats, on the Rham! label.
-It was released in the United States in 1989 by Warlock Records.
+The original single was later released in the United States in 1989 by Warlock Records.

-The single spent 18 weeks on the UK Singles Chart eventually reaching number 12, and was awarded best-selling independent single of 1989 by Music Week and the British Phonographic Industry.
+The single spent 18 weeks on the UK Singles Chart, eventually reaching number 12, and was awarded best-selling independent single of 1989 by Music Week and the British Phonographic Industry.
 The track became a popular acid house anthem associated with Manchester club The Haçienda.